 AP Racing's carbon discs on the BMW V12 LMR that won the Le Mans 24 hours in 1999 were the first to go the full distance without needing to be changed - "From three to four changes, we were getting to 24 hours just by developing cooling packages and some fine tweaks to the pad and disc material," Olson recalls - before the introduction of the Radi-CAL forged range in 2007 moved the game on again.

-Forging - the process of compressing a solid object into a desired shape - results in a highly concentrated grain structure that is stronger and requires less machining than a casing, with the added benefit that it allows for the removal of material to be lighter and more thermally efficient than the brick-like calipers of years past.
+Forging - the process of compressing a solid object into a desired shape - results in a highly concentrated grain structure that is stronger and requires less machining than a casting, with the added benefit that it allows for the removal of material to be lighter and more thermally efficient than the brick-like calipers of years past.

-"People tend more to think about power units, possibly downforce and don't think so much about the braking until somebody has an issue."
-Jason Carpenter
+"People tend more to think about power units, possibly downforce and don't think so much about the braking until somebody has an issue" Jason Carpenter

 In turn, improved caliper efficiency means the thickness of the disc can be reduced, with LMP2 cars comfortably able to last 24 hours on 32mm discs.
 They cannot wear below 25mm, but a 7mm tolerance has proven sufficient since the current cars were introduced in 2017.